Chris Creighton: Manchester

-Ottawa
+Ottawa (KS)

 Creighton's first head coaching job was at Ottawa University in Ottawa, Kansas, from 1997 to 2000.
 Ottawa competed as part of the National Association of Intercollegiate Athletics (NAIA).
 He succeeded Dave Dallas, who had taken the head coaching job at Kansas Wesleyan University.
 In those four seasons, Creighton's teams went 32–9 and won the Kansas Collegiate Athletic Conference championship in 1997 and 2000.
-He was the 26th head football coach for the Ottawa University Braves and ranked fourth in school history in total wins and first in winning percentage (.780).
+He was the head football coach for the Ottawa University Braves and ranked fourth in school history in total wins and first in winning percentage (.780).
 Creighton, who has a life-long interest in mountain climbing, took his seniors on mountain-climbing trips.
 Creighton explained that the trips encouraged personal growth: "You're doing something that maybe you didn't think you could do...I just think you grow as a person in those situations."
 Steve Ryan, then an assistant coach, carried over the practice of mountain hikes when he became head coach at Morningside College.
 Ryan credited the hikes with improving the senior leadership of the team.